-Click Select Device Filter to select the specific Devices which you would like to install Patches on.
+Click Select Device Filter to select the specific Devices on which you would like to install Patches.
 It is at this stage you can choose to Apply Updates to entire Client Groups or subsets of them (such as particular Device Types or specific machines in that Client Group).

 9. On the right there's a box for selecting what categories you would like to update.
 This is like a final approval before Updates go ahead.

 10. In the below image you will find the recommended configuration of the scheduled patch job, this configuration has been found to work the best:

 11. After you press Save, the job will be Scheduled and Updates will run at the selected time.

 12. It is advisable to Schedule Maintenance Mode to start before updating and turn it off again after the updating has finished in case services are restarted in the course of the Updates.